 4. Moisturize, moisturize, moisturize.

 Even though you’re now rocking a protective look that helps shield hair from damage, remember that synthetic hair, like extensions and weaves, can still be really drying on your real strands.
-To avoid breakage (particularly during removal), it’s best to keep braids and your scalp well-moisturized and lubricated with a daily leave-in conditioner (we love Dove Absolute Curls Supreme Crème Serum) or a non-greasy yet hardworking hair oil (such as Nexxus Clean &Pure Nourishing Detox 5-in-1 Invisible Hair Oil.
+To avoid breakage (particularly during removal), it’s best to keep braids and your scalp well-moisturized and lubricated with a daily leave-in conditioner, we love TRESemmé Pro Pure Smooth and Detangle Leave-In Conditioner, or a non-greasy yet hardworking hair oil, such as Nexxus Clean &Pure Nourishing Detox 5-in-1 Invisible Hair Oil.

 5. Wash your short box braids every so often.

 Women like to wash their braids every three weeks to a month—even sooner for some if you’re prone to heavy sweating and itching or did a particularly intense session at the gym.
 Wash as you normally would with a shampoo and conditioner, then follow up with your oil.
 Drying hair completely is key, else you end up with braids that are mildewy and sour-smelling.

 6. And some last-minute tips: